ValKmjolnir/Nasal-Interpreter/README.md

 [Nasal](http://wiki.flightgear.org/Nasal_scripting_language) is a script language that used in [FlightGear](https://www.flightgear.org/).

+The interpreter is totally rewritten by ValKmjolnir using C++(standard c++11) without reusing the code in Andy Ross's nasal interpreter(https://github.com/andyross/nasal).
+But we really appreciate that Andy created this amazing programming language and his interpreter project.

 The interpreter is still in development(now it works well --2021/2/15).
 We really need your support!

 Also,i am a member of [FGPRC](https://www.fgprc.org/), welcome to join us!

+(2021/5/4) Now this project uses MIT license.Edit it if you want, use this project to learn or create more interesting things(But don't forget me XD).

 # Why Writing Nasal Interpreter

-Nasal is a script language first used in Flightgear.
+Nasal is a script language first used in Flightgear, created by Andy Ross(https://github.com/andyross).

 But in last summer holiday, members in FGPRC told me that it is hard to debug with nasal-console in Flightgear, especially when checking syntax errors.